FreelancingTwin/Barb-her-Salon/README.md

-#  check the live site here : Barb-her-Salon.netlify.app
+#  check the live site:
+Barb-her-Salon.netlify.app
 Css is a challenge.
 Practicing responsive layouts.
 It was simple enough this project.